 Shared membership in a LinkedIn group provides common ground for members who do not yet know one another.
 Groups can level the playing field and provide access to individuals a LinkedIn user may otherwise not encounter.

 Just like other social media platforms, LinkedIn users post links to valuable articles, research and news of interest.

 Some members utilise LinkedIn’s native blogging platform, LinkedIn Pulse, as a means to demonstrate their expertise and share authoritative content with their followers and connections.

 The aspects of LinkedIn that most people can identify with are those with close similarity to a traditional resume.
-A chronological list of one’s professional experiences, education, volunteering experience, and other accomplishments are easy to create and access, and any profile can also be downloaded as a pdf as needed.
+A chronological list of one’s professional experiences, education, volunteering experience and other accomplishments is easy to create and access, and any profile can also be downloaded as a pdf as needed.

 Another important part of the online 'resume' is recommendations and endorsements.
-Users can write recommendations for one another, as well as receive endorsements for skills that each member has chosen to represent his or her greatest strengths.
+Users can write recommendations for one another, as well as receive endorsements for skills that each member has chosen to represent their greatest strengths.

 LinkedIn isn't the only answer to nursing career development; rather, it’s an important tool that every nurse should have in their toolbox along with their resume, skeleton cover letter, business card and other important career-related documents.